-Suzanne McDonald Kosmas won election to the U.S. House of Representatives in 2008, unseating a three-term incumbent.
-A successful business owner and state legislator, Kosmas brought a common–sense, bipartisan approach to her tenure in the House.
-She was a consistent advocate for small businesses, tighter regulations on Wall Street, and increased funding for the space program.
-“People want to see trust and faith and confidence in government,” said Kosmas.
+In 2008 Suzanne Kosmas won election to the U.S. House of Representatives after unseating a three-term incumbent.
+A successful business owner and state legislator, Kosmas brought a bipartisan approach to her tenure in the House.
+She was an advocate for small businesses, tighter regulations on Wall Street, and increased funding for the space program.
+“People want to see trust and faith and confidence in government,” Kosmas said.
 “I took a look around and decided it was time for a change of direction for the people of the district.”1

-Born on February 25, 1944, in Washington, D.C., Susan McDonald was one of four children to Paul and Mary King McDonald.
-Susan’s father, Paul McDonald, worked as a Treasury Department official for more than three decades.2 Kosmas attended Pennsylvania State University, State College, from 1961 to 1963, and George Mason University from 1971 to 1973.
-She then moved to Smyrna, Florida, in 1973, where she and her husband, Paul, started a family of four children—Paul, Jr., Michael, David, and Kristen.
-He started a real estate brokerage in 1978.
-She returned to school and graduated from Stetson University in Deland, Florida in 1998.
+Susan Kosmas was born Susan McDonald on February 25, 1944, in Washington, DC, one of four children to Paul and Mary King McDonald.
+Kosmas’s father worked as a Treasury Department official for more than three decades.2 Kosmas attended Pennsylvania State University, State College, from 1961 to 1963, and George Mason University in Fairfax, Virginia, from 1971 to 1973.
+She moved to New Smyrna Beach, Florida, in 1973, where she and her husband, Paul Kosmas, started a family.
+They have four children: Paul Jr., Michael, David, and Kristen.
+Kosmas started a real estate brokerage in 1979, and eventually returned to school, graduating from Stetson University in DeLand, Florida, in 1998.
 As a resident of New Smyrna Beach for over 35 years, Kosmas was actively involved in her community.
-She served as chair of the Southeast Volusia Zoning Board and on the board for the United Way of Volusia County, while sitting on 20 other community boards.
+She served in numerous local organizations, including as chair of the Southeast Volusia zoning board and on the board for the United Way of Volusia County.3

-In 1996, Kosmas was elected as a Democrat to the Florida state house of representatives, where she served four consecutive terms, ending in 2004.
+In 1996 Kosmas was elected as a Democrat to the Florida state house of representatives, where she served four consecutive terms until 2004.
 In the state legislature, she supported increased funding for education and health care.
-She also pushed legislation to ban minors from riding in the back of pickup trucks and to abolish the statute of limitations on sexual assaults when there is DNA evidence.
-As a member of the minority party in the Florida legislature, Kosmas developed a reputation as a moderate legislator willing to collaborate with members of both parties.
+She also supported legislation to ban minors from riding in the back of pickup trucks and to abolish the statute of limitations on sexual assaults when DNA evidence exists.
+As a member of the minority party in the Florida legislature, Kosmas developed a reputation as a moderate legislator willing to collaborate with members of both parties.4

-In 2008, Kosmas challenged Republican Representative Tom Feeney, the three-term incumbent representing Florida’s eastern coastline district encompassing the Orlando suburbs in Orange and Seminole County and Kennedy Space Center.3 Feeney’s reputation had been tarnished after he was fined by the House for ethics violations.4 Kosmas easily won the Democratic primary with 72 percent of the vote and went on to defeat Feeney with a 57 percent majority in the general election.5
+In 2008 Kosmas challenged Republican Representative Tom Feeney, the three-term incumbent representing a coastal Florida district that encompassed the Orlando suburbs in Orange and Seminole County; the Kennedy Space Center was a major employer in the district.5 Feeney’s reputation had been tarnished after he was fined by the House for ethics violations.6 Kosmas easily won the Democratic primary with 72 percent of the vote and went on to defeat Feeney with a 57 percent majority in the general election.7

-Representative Kosmas was appointed to the Science and Technology Committee (given the large NASA presence in her district) and Financial Services Committee.6 As her first official act in the House, Kosmas cosponsored legislation to prevent an increase in congressional pay.
-“We are asking other people to tighten their belts…,” she said.
-“We need to set the example by doing the same thing.”7 She also sponsored legislation to provide tax relief to students and teachers, and to promote small businesses and investments in distressed communities.8 With the Kennedy Space Center located in her district, Kosmas also focused on promoting a smooth transition from the current space shuttle program to the new Constellation program with its goal of interplanetary travel.
-To this end, she unsuccessfully pushed to earmark $2 billion to NASA in the Economic Recovery Package in 2009.9 Kosmas proved a reliable vote for much of the legislation proposed by the Democratic leadership.
-She voted in favor of the American Clean Energy and Security Act and the Wall Street Consumer Protection Act.
-Though she opposed the initial reform bill passed in the House in June of 2009, she voted for the final version in March 2010.10
+Because the National Aeronautics and Space Administration (NASA) had such a large presence in her district, Kosmas was appointed to the Science and Technology Committee in the House, and she picked up a seat on Financial Services Committee, as well.8 As her first official act in the House, Kosmas cosponsored legislation to prevent an increase in congressional pay.
+“We are asking other people to tighten their belts,” she said.
+“We need to set the example by doing the same thing.”9 She also sponsored legislation to provide tax relief to students and teachers and to promote small businesses and investments in distressed communities.10 With the Kennedy Space Center located in her district, Kosmas also focused on promoting the transition from the current space shuttle program to the new Constellation program with its goal of interplanetary travel.
+In 2009 she worked to earmark $2 billion for NASA in the stimulus and economic recovery packages amid the fallout of the Great Recession, but was ultimately unsuccessful.11 Kosmas supported much of the party’s legislative agenda in the House.
+She voted in favor of the American Clean Energy and Security Act and, from her seat on the Financial Services Committee, she supported the push to reform and regulate Wall Street in the aftermath of the financial crisis.12 Though she initially opposed the major Democratic health care reform bill, Affordable Health Care for America, which passed in the House in November of 2009, she voted for the final version, the Affordable Care Act, in March 2010.13

 1Mark K. Matthews, “Former Democratic Lawmaker Kosmas to Run Against Feeney,” 11 October 2007, Orlando Sentinel: B6.